How To Get From Athens Airport To Piraeus Port

 Athens Airport To Piraeus Port

-Athens Airport To Piraeus Port By Taxi
+Athens Airport To Piraeus Port By Athens Airport Taxis

 • Yellow Taxi: If you take a yellow taxi, you can expect to pay 54 euros daily and 70 euros during the evening.
 This is a flat rate charge with daytime hours classed as 5 am until midnight and evening hours from midnight until 5 am.